matevz-jazbec/java-basic-loops-exercises/README.md

 # Java Basic Loop Patterns

-A lightweight set of four beginner-friendly Java console exercises that draw simple console patterns using nested loops.
+A lightweight set of beginner-friendly Java console exercises that draw simple console patterns using nested loops.
-Each exercise is in its own folder with a short README and one `.java` file containing the solution.
 These are study exercises from university coursework.
 Solutions implemented by me as part of coursework.

+## Purpose

+This repository is intended for **learning and practice**.
+Each exercise folder contains a short README with the original assignment. **Read the assignment first and try to solve it yourself**, then compare your approach with the provided Java solution.

 **What you'll practice**
 - Nested `for` loops and iteration order